 - 1. Complete an interactive interview (face-to-face or web-based); - 2.
 Complete and submit an application for admission; - 3.
-Submit an application fee (if required); - Acknowledge that the presence of any adverse background activity or positive drug screen may prohibit a student's participation in externships, career services activities, license, and certification eligibility and/or any other programspecific activities or requirements the University has established; - 5.
-Evidence of a high school diploma, completion of a home-schooling program, or a General Education Development (GED) certificate or an equivalent; - 6.
-Complete Assessment for Distance Education Programs/Courses and Online Student Orientation (if required); - 7.
-Be 18 years of age or beyond the age of compulsory school attendance in the state where the Bryan University campus is located.
+Acknowledge that the presence of any adverse background activity or positive drug screen may prohibit a student's participation in externships, career services activities, license, and certification eligibility and/or any other program-specific activities or requirements the University has established; - 4.
+Evidence of a high school diploma, completion of a home-schooling program at the secondary level as defined by state law, or a General Education Development (GED) certificate or an equivalent; - 5.
+Complete Assessment for Distance Education Programs/Courses and Online Student Orientation (if required);

+6. Be 18 years of age or beyond the age of compulsory school attendance in the state where the Bryan University campus is located.
 For students who finished homeschooling at a younger age, Bryan University considers them to be beyond the age of compulsory attendance if the state in which the institution is located does not require them to further attend secondary school or continue to be homeschooled.